gabo-di/AquaCrop.jl/docs/src/gettingstarted.md

 true
 ```

+All model results are stored in a collection of dataframes.
+For example, we can
-we can see the harvest dataframe via
+see the harvest dataframe via:

 ```jldoctest basic_run_example
 outputs[:harvestsout]